vadxq/vite-plugin-vconsole/README.md

 ## Support VConsole Plugin Configuration.Support custom destruction

 Update to V2.0.0+ version, can support VConsole Plugin Configuration.Also supports custom destruction.

+## Support VConsole dynamic configuration

+Updated to version V2.1.0+, VConsole dynamic configuration can be configured.
+It can be easily configured to follow theme changes, etc.

 ## License